Student Records, Policies and Procedures

 ANNUAL NOTIFICATION Students will be notified of their FERPA rights annually by publication in the Student Handbook, college catalog, and/or the schedule of classes.

-DIRECTORY INFORMATION Directory Information is student data that is accessible to any member of the public for any reason.
+DIRECTORY DATA: Directory Data is student data that is accessible to any member of the public for any reason.
 It includes the following at RCTC:

 - student name